 The current economic landscape and low interest rate environment have resulted in the cutting of interest rates for many savings accounts, similar to how fixed deposits and SSBs are seeing lower interest rates.
-Besides putting your spare cash into these three instruments, you can also consider investing your money to grow your wealth.
+Besides putting your spare cash into these instruments, you can also consider insurance savings plans that offer more attractive returns, or start investing your money to grow your wealth.

 Read these next: